No New Community Cases; 2 Cases Of COVID-19 In Managed Isolation

 Testing update

-For up-to-date information on all testing locations nationwide is available on the Healthpoint website
+Up-to-date information on all testing locations nationwide is available on the Healthpoint website:

 https://www.healthpoint.co.nz/covid-19/